Funding for the West Calgary Ring Road was announced on July 5, 2018. Once complete, the road will provide 101 km of free-flow traffic.

 Public information sessions

 Alberta Transportation will be scheduling public information sessions for spring 2019.
-The materials from the fall 2018 information sessions are avaliable at the links below:
+The materials from the fall 2018 information sessions are available at the links below:

 Tree Clearing for West Calgary Ring Road